bjornbytes/lovr-docs/guides/Distribution.md

 click them, and choose "Send to" -> "Compressed (zip) folder".
 On Unix systems, the `zip` utility can be used:

+    $ cd /path/to/project
-    $ zip -9qr .
+    $ zip -9qr project.lovr .

+By convention, zip files containing LÖVR projects use the `.lovr` extension.
 A zip archive can be run with LÖVR but isn't a standalone executable yet.

 Creating an Executable
 ---

-Once you have a project archive, it can be appended to the LÖVR binary to create a standalone executable.
+Once you have a project archive, it can be appended to the LÖVR program to create a standalone executable.
 On Windows, this can be done using the command prompt:

     $ copy /b lovr.exe+MyProject.zip MyProject.exe

-On Unix systems, the `cat` utility can be used to concatenate the two files.
+On Unix systems, the `cat` utility can be used to concatenate the two files:

+    $ cat /path/to/lovr MyProject.zip > MyProject

-> Once you have an executable, be sure to distribute it with all the `.dll` files that came with the original LÖVR download.
+> Once you have an executable, be sure to distribute it with all the libraries (`.dll` or `.so`
+> files) that came with the original LÖVR download.

 macOS
 ---